Silicone Hydrogel Contact Lenses explained

 What are the benefits of Silicone Hydrogel Contact Lenses?

-By allowing more oxygen to flow into the eyes, silicone hydrogel lenses prevent serious corneal disorders like complications from not getting enough oxygen to the cornea.
+Going more indepth on the benefits, by allowing more oxygen to flow into the eyes, silicone hydrogel lenses prevent serious corneal disorders like complications from not getting enough oxygen to the cornea.
 In fact, silicone hydrogel lenses enable up to five times more oxygen to reach the cornea than regular hydrogel lenses.

 In addition to their breathability, silicone hydrogel contacts are far better at retaining water than standard soft lenses.
 This makes them an ideal choice for people who struggle with conditions like dry eye syndrome.